sfigg/commercialization-public/test/hlk/getstarted/hlk-arm64-getting-started-guide.md

 4. When the **Ready to Install** page appears, select **Install**.
 5. Click **Finish** to exit the wizard.
+    >[!TIP]
-    **Tip**  When installation completes, confirm its success by going to the Control Panel and choosing Uninstall a program.
+    >When installation completes, confirm its success by going to the Control Panel and choosing Uninstall a program.
 Windows Hardware Lab Kit Client should appear in the program list.